FlynnWangNZ/showDemo/README.md

 As a way to record what I have learned and done.
 See the demo [Online](http://104.128.91.5).
 Database will reset daily.

-  - username: admin
+  - username: demo
-  - password: admin
+  - password: 2wsx#EDC

 ****
 *I write the code from my memory and no details nor commercial info related to my previous employer*